J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Other methods tested for dealing with the host galaxies

 The median smoothing technique consists of applying a filter to an astronomical image.
 In this technique, windows are created on the studied images and the central pixel is replaced by the median of all pixels in the window.
 To perform median smoothing, the Median feature of the IRAF package was used \citep{iraf1993}.
 The window size (xwindow and ywindow parameters) chosen was 25 for each axis.

 Once the filtered image was created, it was subtracted from the original image using the Imarith resource, also from the IRAF package.
 As a result, an image without the extended light profile of the galactic halo was obtained.
 In such an image, however, the central part of the galaxy is not removed.

-We see that this method originally would need the MEDIAN and IMARITH resources of the IRAF package, but could be adapted for routines in python.
-In general, it is a simple and fast procedure, which does not need a lot of processing power to be executed.
-With this method, the extended light profile of the galactic halo is removed, leaving the GC candidates more evident in the image (which makes them easier to detect), even though the central part of the galaxy remains visible, as can be seen in Figure \ref{fig:median_smoothing}.
+An example of a residual image obtained using this method is presented in Figure \ref{fig:median_smoothing}.